A view of the city with the College buildings in the foreground

 • Emerging Minds Project (Center for Identity + Inclusion)

-Students have also identified a wide range of community-based organizations with which they've build expertise in particular topics, developed critical skills, and made important connections in specific communities/neighborhoods.
-Chicago Studies can help connect you with these organizational partners based on an advising conversation (choose the length of conversation that works best for you).
+Students have also identified a wide range of community-based organizations and city-wide institutions with whom they've build expertise in particular topics, developed critical skills, and made important connections in specific communities/neighborhoods.
+Chicago Studies can help connect you with these organizational partners based on an advising conversation.

 UChicago offers a wide range of classes that let students study aspects of “the City that Works,” including not only courses that take Chicago as their central theme but also classes that make it a principal example in exploring one or more urban issues.
-Some classes integrate community-based learning that directly engage you in the city’s diverse communities.
-The College's various departments collaborate with Chicago Studies and the Registrar to cross-list these classes as Chicago Studies (CHST) courses - you can find them by searching for CHST (Chicago Studies) when registering for classes; for the current/upcoming quarter, you can also consult the list on our website to see ALL offerings.
+Some classes integrate community-based learning that directly engage you in the city.
+The College's various departments collaborate with Chicago Studies and the Registrar to cross-list these classes as Chicago Studies (CHST) courses - you can find them by searching for CHST (Chicago Studies) when registering for classes; for the current/upcoming quarter, you can also consult the list on our website to see ALL Chicago-focused and Chicago-engaged offerings.

-Students in the College have extensive opportunities for Chicago-based experiential learning and engagement, including internships, apprenticeships, volunteerism, student organization leadership, community-based Federal Work-Study employment, and research fellowships.
-Some of these Chicago-based experiences may be connected to University programs such as the Jeff Metcalf Scholars Program, the Odyssey Scholars Fellowship, the Pozen Family Center for Human Rights Internship Program, College Research Fellowships, or the Office of Civic Engagement’s Summer Links program.
-Others may be citywide experiences students identify and obtain on their own, or in collaboration with the Office of Career Advancement.
+Students in the College have extensive opportunities for Chicago-based experiential learning and engagement, including internships, apprenticeships, volunteering, community-focused RSO participation, community-based Federal Work-Study employment, and research fellowships...to name just a few!
+Some of these Chicago-based experiences may be connected to University programs such as the Jeff Metcalf Scholars Program, the Odyssey Scholars Fellowship, the Pozen Family Center for Human Rights Internship Program, Quad Undergraduate Research Fellowships, or the Office of Civic Engagement’s Summer Links and Neighborhood Schools programs.
+Others may be citywide experiences students identify and obtain on their own or in collaboration with the Office of Career Advancement.

-You must complete at least 200 hours of relevant, direct engagement in Chicago (usually with a single partner or organization) and submit the name of a reference from a Chicago-based supervisor/collaborator in order to fulfill the requirements of the Certificate in Chicago Studies.
+To fulfill the requirements of the Certificate, you must complete at least 200 hours of relevant, direct engagement in Chicago (usually with a single partner or organization) and submit the name of a reference from a Chicago-based supervisor/collaborator.
 You may complete this engagement either intensively (in a single summer or quarter through near full-time engagement) or longitudinally (over a period of several terms, through regular part-time engagement).
 Instructions for documenting your engagement are available on the Chicago Studies Certificate Program Canvas site.
 Email us for access to this resource,

 Chicago Studies can provide advising on relevant Chicago opportunities, and can also help you network with other campus partners (including UChicago faculty engaging in Chicago-focused research).
 We can also help you evaluate how a particular engagement opportunity will contribute to with your overall certificate project.
 Schedule an appointment with us to begin that conversation.

-To complete the requirements of the Certificate in Chicago Studies, students must propose and complete a capstone project (often, but not always, a B.A. thesis) that responds to a community-defined priority, answers a Chicago-focused question, or otherwise benefits a specific Chicago community.
+To complete the requirements of the Certificate in Chicago Studies, students must propose and complete a capstone project (frequently an academic thesis/capstone project) that answers a Chicago-focused question, responds to a community-defined priority, or benefits a specific Chicago community.
 The project should clearly integrate students’ learning from their different experiences studying and engaging with the city across their College careers.

 Capstone projects are as varied as the students that create them.
 They may be highly academic (e.g. a discipline-based research project, including B.A. thesis work that has been applied to a Chicago question or executed in collaboration with a Chicago partner), highly applied (e.g. a community-based program, community organizing campaign, or student-organized intervention), or somewhere in between (e.g. investigative journalism, a creative production, an action research product, a podcast series/documentary film, or an oral history collection).
 Click here for descriptions/examples of a range of capstone project types.